raviolishipping/woocommerce-plugin/README.txt

 == Description ==

 This is the official Ravioli plugin for WooCommerce.
-If you're a [Ravioli](https://getravioli.de) customer and use WooCommerce to run your online shop, we recommend to use this plugin.
+If you're a [Ravioli](https://getravioli.de) customer and use WooCommerce to run your online shop, we recommend you to use this plugin.
 Once activated, it asks your customers during checkout if they want to get their order shipped in a reusable Ravioli box.

 ## Usage and customization

 Once activated, the plugin works right away without any setup needed.
 The Ravioli plugin asks your customers during checkout if they want to get their order shipped in a reusable Ravioli box.
-If a customer chooses Ravioli, a small fee is added to their checkout total.
+If a customer chooses Ravioli, a small fee (set by you) is added to their checkout total.

 In your WordPress admin area, you can customize the Ravioli experience for your customers.
 Simply navigate to WooCommerce -> Settings -> Ravioli to pull up the Ravioli settings.